shaunday/ToDos/Action Items.md

 ---

+## UI

+a bit more ui work on the list style to click on delete

+---

 ## Entity Framework and Database

 * Prepare schema and code for CQRS-style read/write separation
 * Implement \_taskCommandQueue to throttle DB writes (Single Writer Pattern)
 * Simulate master/slave DB (write to one, read from another with periodic sync)
 * Throttle or reject low-priority writes when under heavy load.: backpressure mechanism.
----

-## Client-Side (WPF + MVVM)

-a bit more ui work on the list
-Make sure that both client and server validate all inputs (e.g., task titles not empty, due dates valid).

 ---